Why book a tour with me?

 If you wanted to incorporate a tour into a longer holiday, that's fine.
 I find it works best if you book your own Eurotunnel or ferry crossings to suit your plans and I'll adjust the price of your tour accordingly.

-Most insurance companies do offer European cover as standard these days.
+Most insurance companies do offer European cover as standard these days, but from 1st January 2021 you will need a 'green card' which are issued free from your insurance company.
 However, we do suggest you ring and confirm this prior to leaving.
-It is a good idea to keep a copy of your insurance with your when you travel.
+It is a good idea to keep a photocopy of your insurance with your when you travel.

 Absolutely, most definitely, YES!
-We insist as a condition of booking that all of our customers have personal breakdown and medical insurance.
+We insist as a condition of booking that everyone has personal EU breakdown and medical insurance that includes re-repatriation.
 This is essential for repatriation of yourself and your bike in the event of an accident or medical emergency.

 That really depends on how expensive your tastes are!
 Currently petrol is a similar price in Europe as that in the UK.
 Toll roads are kept to a minimum as we prefer to use the smaller roads, but are sometimes necessary to crunch the miles.
 Food and drink costs will vary per person and does depend on how much you want to eat and drink.
 As a rough guide you could spend around 20/30 Euros for a reasonable evening meal, lunches are generally local cafes or bars and usually cost around 5/10 Euros.
 Morning and afternoon breaks for coffee stops are only quick breaks, so around 3/5 Euros for a drink.